 We consider a compact, connected, boundaryless smooth manifold $M$ equipped with a smooth Riemannian metric $g$, with non-positive sectional curvatures at every point.
 For each $v$ in the unit tangent bundle $T^1M$ there is a unique constant speed geodesic denoted $\gamma_v$ such that $\dot{\gamma}_v(0)=v$.
 The \emph{geodesic flow} $(g_t)_{t\in\mathbb{R}}$ acts on $T^1M$ by $g_t(v)=(\dot\gamma_v)(t)$.
 We equip $T^1M$ with a metric $d$ given by

 where $d_M$ is the Riemannian distance on $M$.
-The flow is entropy expansive, which implies that for sufficiently small scales $\epsilon$, $h(X)=h(X, \eps)$, and also $P(\ph) = P(\ph, \eps)$ for any continuous potential $\ph$.
+The flow is entropy expansive, which implies that for sufficiently small $\epsilon$, $h(X)=h(X, \eps)$.
 We call such a scale an \emph{expansivity constant}.
 Any positive $\epsilon$ which is less than one third of the injectivity radius of $M$ is an expansivity constant.

 Given $v\in T^1M$, stable and unstable horospheres $H^s_v$ and $H^u_v$ can be defined locally using Jacobi fields or using a standard geometric construction in the universal cover.
 The horospheres are $C^2$ manifolds.
 The (strong) stable and unstable manifolds $W^s_v, W^u_v$ are defined as normal vector fields to $H^s_v, H^u_v$, and we can define the stable and unstable subspaces $E^s_v, E^u_v \subset T_vT^1M$ to be the tangent spaces of $W^s_v, W^u_v$ respectively.
 The weak stable manifold $W^{cs}_v$ is defined in the obvious way so that its tangent space is $E^s_v \oplus E^0_v$, where $E^0_v$ is the space given by the flow direction.
 The bundles $E^s, E^u$ are invariant, and depend continuously on $v$, see \cite{pE99, GW99}.